forkymcforkface/RGBPi-Extra/README.md

 *when playing high score games via nfs all extra overrides are disabled and runs like stock OS4.
 This prevents cheating.

 **Important Notes**
 - Don't use it if you only use an SD card for games.
 USB game drive supported only.
 - read the FAQ https://github.com/forkymcforkface/RGBPi-Extra/wiki/FAQ
 - Please use [Discussions](https://github.com/forkymcforkface/RGBPi-Extra/discussions) or [Issues](https://github.com/forkymcforkface/RGBPi-Extra/issues) if you have questions or issues.
+- The legacy Python interface has been removed; scripts are now launched directly from the OS4 UI.

 ## Installation Options